Squarespace Refund Policy

 Know Your Refund Window Before Canceling

-Annual plans: refundable within 14 days.
-Monthly plans: no refund.
-Domains: 5-day window.
-Cancel in Settings > Billing, then contact support to request your refund.
-Consider downgrading to a cheaper plan instead of canceling entirely if cost is the concern.
+Annual plans are refundable within 14 days.
+Monthly plans have no refund.
+Domains have a 5-day window.
+Cancel in Settings > Billing, then contact support to request your refund separately.
+Consider downgrading to a cheaper plan rather than canceling entirely if cost is the concern.

 * Read the rest of the post and open up an offer